audunsh/sweetspot/README.md

 ## Overview

 This project was rapidly developed as my submission to a coding challenge from a former employer.
-I'll keep it here to showcase that I can -- in fact -- write clean and well-documented code, as I acknowledge that some of my other open repositories may appear chaotic upon visitation.
+I'll keep it here to showcase that I can -- in fact -- write clean and <a href="https://audunsh.github.io/sweetspot">neatly documented</a> code, as I acknowledge that some of my other open repositories may appear chaotic upon visitation.

 ## Installation instructions